Stain Solution is ideal for protein and tannin stains, such as wine, coffee, ink, grass, urine, blood, and old, set-in stains such as pit stains.

 Knit items should be stored folded to prevent stretching or distorting.
 Store jackets and suits using a solid structured hanger.

-Wool is susceptible to insect damage.
-Always store items clean to avoid inadvertently providing a “food source” for bugs.
-Prevent bug and moth infestation by storing in a breathable cotton/canvas bag with a zip closure.
+Lamb’s wool must be stored clean to avoid providing a “food source” for moths and bugs.
+Prevent insect infestations by storing in a breathable cotton storage bag with a zip closure.